snapt/nova-helm/README.md

 * If you copied the sample nova.yaml file, fetch your ADC AutoJoin Key from [AutoJoin](https://nova.snapt.net/adcs/auto-join/keys) and insert it as the 'nova_auto_conf' variable
 * Edit port mappings for the deployment and service as required.
 Only enable the ports you intend to use for your backend systems.

-> :warning: Enabling ports you don't plan on using immediately may cause issues on the load balancer service.
+> WARNING: Enabling ports you don't plan on using immediately may cause issues on the load balancer service.
 Ports can be enabled later, so it's recommended to only enable active ports.

 ## Contents